nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Switch between different views.
 Format: **`view`**` VIEW`

-To drill down into your todo list and see specific tasks, use the `view` command.
+To drill down into your Todo list and see specific tasks, use the `view` command.

 <img src="images/app_screenshot_completed.png" width="700" alt="View of completed tasks">